EvanH02/PlaceHolder-Name/Information/Glossary.md

 ### Rightsholder:
 An individual or entity that owns or controls the legal rights to a musical work
 ### Territory:
-A geographical area that defines where specific music rights and licenses apply.
+A geographical area that defines where specific music rights and licenses apply